martyvona/ArduMon/README.md

 ### Upload the Demo for STM32

 arduino-cli supports uploading to STM32 boards in several different ways.
 If you are using a board like the STM32F411CEU6 [BlackPill](https://www.adafruit.com/product/4877) ([DFRobot](https://www.dfrobot.com/product-2338.html
 ), [Amazon](https://www.amazon.com/dp/B09V7GCMRX)) you can use USB device firmware upgrade (DFU) mode.
 You will first need to install the [STM32CubeProgrammer](https://www.st.com/en/development-tools/stm32cubeprog.html) software.
+Push the reset button on the board, then the boot button, then release reset, then release boot.
 Then:

 ```
 cd demo